 Impact factor

-The equivalent of an Impact Factor for Cochrane Public Health reviews for 2022 is 11.4 (22 publications cited 251 times).
+The equivalent of an Impact Factor for Cochrane Public Health reviews for 2022 was 11.4 (22 publications cited 251 times).